lammps/lammps/doc/src/compute_ptm_atom.rst

 .. parsed-literal::

-   compute ID group-ID ptm/atom structures threshold
+   compute ID group-ID ptm/atom structures threshold group2-ID

 * ID, group-ID are documented in :doc:`compute <compute>` command
 * ptm/atom = style name of this compute command
 * structures = structure types to search for
 * threshold = lattice distortion threshold (RMSD)
+* group2-ID determines which group are used for neighbor selection (optional, default "all")

 Examples
 """"""""